ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

     first element is the end-entity certificate, the second chains to the first and so on.

-// dkg: does base64-encoded mean "pem-encoded" or does it mean "base64-encoded DER"?
+  - sct_data: An array of objects consisting of

-  - sct_version -- Version as defined in {{!RFC6962}} Section 3.2, in
+    - sct_version -- Version as defined in {{!RFC6962}} Section 3.2,
-    decimal.
+      in decimal.

     - log_id -- LogID as defined in {{!RFC6962}} Section 3.2, base64
       encoded.

     - timestamp -- The SCT timestamp, in decimal.

-  - extensions -- CtExtensions as defined in {{!RFC6962}} Section 3.2,
+    - extensions -- CtExtensions as defined in {{!RFC6962}}
-    base64 encoded.
+      Section 3.2, base64 encoded.

     - signature -- The SCT signature, base64 encoded.

 The 'x509_chain' element MUST contain at least the leaf certificate and SHOULD contain the full chain to a known root.

-// dkg: the above seems wasteful, as it will likely cause a retransmission of the entire certificate chain for each SCT.
-Since we're likely to have multiple SCTs per cert, we should collapse this.

 ## STH gossip

 The goal of gossiping about STH's is to detect logs that are presenting different (inconsistent) views of the log to different parties.
 CT auditors and monitors SHOULD gossip about Signed Tree Heads (STH's) with as many other auditors and monitors as possible.

 \[TBD gossip about inclusion proofs and consistency proofs too?\]